The Importance of Unimportance

 “I don’t mind what happens.
 That is the essence of inner freedom.
 It is a timeless spiritual truth: release attachment to outcomes, deep inside yourself, you’ll feel good no matter what.”

 I’m not saying you must be happy, bubbly, or optimistic about events that are apparently none of those things.
 Putting on the proverbial rose-coloured glasses is delusional.
 I’m saying that not everything requires an emphatic response.
-Emotional and psychological energy are resources – treat them as such and spend them wisely.

 Some things “just happen.”
 Most don’t

 If you want your ideal future to become the real present, ignoring deterministic luck, you must work to make that happen.
 If you're going to be great at anything, or have a thing, quality, or state worth having, you've got to work hard at cultivating the skills needed to be a master of whatever it is you want to have.
 Mastery of an academic subject (symbolically) requires 20+ years of schooling.
-Mastery of any technique may take a lifetime.
+Command of any technique may take a lifetime.
 Getting good at creating the inner and outer life you'd rather live would take multiple lifetimes.
-It takes motivation, grit, and empathy (to name but a few attributes) to craft the meaningful connections and relationships with others and ourselves that we deem life to be worth living for.
+It takes motivation, optimism, and empathy (to name but a few attributes) to craft the meaningful connections and relationships with others and ourselves that we deem life to be worth living for.

 To reiterate, I am NOT saying that taking something seriously and caring about its reality in connection with your life is harmful (a stoic or ascetic would have reason to disagree with me).
 Far from it.
 To merely not give a fuck about what you want, who you are, and what you do is a surefire path to a culture of apathetic nobodies.